WLAN-Pi/wlanpi-profiler/CONTRIBUTING.md

 1. Lint your code with `tox -e lint` and make sure it minimally passes the flake8 checks.

-1. Format your code with `tox -e format` (this will run autoflake with desired options, black, and isort on the profiler2 codebase)
+1. Format your code with `tox -e format` (this will run autoflake with desired options, black, and isort on the profiler codebase)

 2. Create a test that validates your changes. this test should go in `/tests`.